-The course is designed to extend the GCSE skills of performing, composing and listening.
+The course is designed to extend the GCSE skills of performing, composing, listening and appraising.
 Throughout the course students also develop skills in the handling of music technology.

 The course is aimed at those who have previously attained some knowledge in music or aspects relating to it, either through a GCSE qualification or equivalent.
 Students may have also acquired suitable experience through less formal means as a performer or as an attentive listener.

-Students have to perform a 6-8 minute recital made up of playing or singing solo, in an ensemble, improvising, or realising music using music technology.
+Students will perform a 6-8 minute recital made up of playing or singing solo, in an ensemble, improvising, or realising music using music technology.

 Students will demonstrate their ability to create and develop musical ideas with technical control and expressive understanding, making creative use of musical devices, conventions and resources by creating two compositions.
 One will be set to a brief and one will be a free composition.